cuappdev/volume-ios/README.md

 AppDev members can access the `Supporting/Keys.plist` file via a pinned message in the `#volume-ios` channel.

 2. Volume uses GraphQL instead of a RESTful API, so you need a `schema.json`.
-Add it in the `Networking` group

-AppDev members can access the `schema.json` file in the `#volume-dev` channel.
+To get a schema.json, run the following command in the project directory: `apollo schema:download --endpoint={Backend_URL} schema.json`.
+This should add a new `schema.json` file in the main project directory.
+Move it to the `Networking` directory and make sure it's in the `Networking` group within your Xcode project.

 3. AppDev uses Firebase for event logging which requires a `GoogleService-Info.plist` file in the project.